 The Prunerov Power Stations

 The Prunéřov I Power Station, the older of the two, began operations between 1967 and 1968.
-It consisted of six 110 MW units.
-Between 1987 and 1992, four of these units underwent extensive reconstruction, and the remaining two units were decommissioned during the capacity phasing-out program in the early 1990’s.The Prunéřov II Power Station is ČEZ’s newest fossil power station.
-It consists of five 210 MW units which have begun operations between 1981 and 1982.
+It consisted of four 110 MW units.
+Between 1987 and 1992, four of these units underwent extensive reconstruction, and the remaining two units were decommissioned during the capacity phasing-out program in the early 1990’s.The Prunéřov II Power Station is CEZ’s newest fossil power station.
+In 2012-16 CEZ have made a comprehensive renovation of the Prunéřov II Power Plan.

-The Prunéřov Power Stations are one of the largest electricity suppliers in the country.
-They also supply heat to the towns of Chomutov, Jirkov, and Klášterec nad Ohří.
+The Prunéřov Power Stations also supply heat to the towns of Chomutov, Jirkov, and Klášterec nad Ohří.
 Their installed capacity for heat generation is 500 MW.

 The process water for the power station comes from the Ohře River.
 The power station is fueled by brown coal from the Nástup Mines of Tušimice and Severočeské doly, a.s.
 (North-Bohemian Mines), and transported to the station along a railway siding.
 Prunéřov I is a unit-type power station.